aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 To hide the toolbar, using the menu navigate to `view > appearance > toolbar` and uncheck the toolbar

+To hide the toolbar window bars, using the menu navigate to `view > appearance > toolbar window bars` and uncheck the toolbar

 To hide the navigation bar, using the menu navigate to `view > appearance > navigation bar` and uncheck the navigation bar

 To hide the status bar, using the menu navigate to `view > appearance > status bar` and uncheck the status bar